vendo/vendo/README.md

 You can use the vendo-application module as a base for your e-commerce application.
 If you are happy with the functionality of the stock controllers but not the views (you should probably never use them as-is), you can replace the view class and templates in your application to get a customized skin on top of it.

-### Integrating the vendo user system with your user system

-You need to do a bit of work to integrate the user system of vendo into your application.
-Vendo comes with two "drivers" for this at the moment: ORM and AutoModeler.
-To use either one, you'll need to put this into your application directory:

-	classes/model/vendo/user.php

-which contains:

-	<?php
-	class Model_Vendo_User extends Model_Vendo_Core_User_ORM

-or:

-	<?php
-	class Model_Vendo_User extends Model_Vendo_Core_User_AutoModeler

 ## Testing

 One goal of Vendo is to be completely tested.
 This helps prevent bugs and defines a stable API.
-We use phpunit for unit tests, and plan on using cucumber for behavior tests once the application ui is stable.
+We use phpunit for unit tests, and [Behat](http://everzet.com/Behat/) for behavior/UI tests.

+Test coverage is currently sparse in both areas.

 If you contribute code, please make sure that you use TDD or BDD, depending on your contribution.

-To run the phpunit tests, simple run `phpunit` from the root of the repository.
+To run the phpunit tests, simply run `phpunit` from the root of this repository.
 All tests should pass.
 Please file an issue if they do not pass on your system.

+To run the Behat tests, run `behat -c test/behat.yml` in the root of this repository.

 ## Integration